Spawn has died or is not developing properly.

 If your pond is too shaded (by overhanging vegetation or overgrown aquatic plants) you might notice that spawn fails to develop as there is not enough light or warmth reaching the water.

-Occasionally pond-owners notice a white filamentous fungi covering dead spawn.
-This is not responsible for killing the spawn, it is a natural decomposer of dead pond matter and has grown after the spawn has died.
+Occasionally pond-owners notice a white filamentous fungi covering dead spawn, this is not responsible for killing the spawn.
+It is a natural phase of decomposition of dead pond matter and has grown after the spawn has died.

 In some situations spawn continues to fail year after year – the jelly coating breaks down before the tadpoles are fully developed and ready to hatch.
 This may just be a case of having been unlucky, with different things affecting the spawn each year, but sometimes it’s unclear what the cause is and how best to help.
 Moving the spawn to hatch in a bucket of rainwater can sometimes combat this and will help confirm whether it is an issue with the pond or a problem with the frogs laying the spawn.